Installing Forem on Windows 10

 For further information regarding system requirements, head over to the Microsoft Docs or Microsoft's blog on extending WSL 2 Support.

-To check your Windows version, press Win Logo key
+To check your Windows version, press Win Logo key + R, type winver, then

 click OK.